Monitoring Features

 Additional Droplet Graphs

-Droplet graphs are a visual representation of system-level metrics to provide a high-level overview of resource usage.
-This can help you understand how your resource usage is changing over time and how different resource levels correlate.
+Droplet graphs are a visual representation of system-level metrics.
+They provide a high-level overview of resource usage to help you understand how your resource usage changes over time and how different resource levels correlate.

 By default, Droplet graphs only display information about public and private bandwidth usage, CPU usage, and disk I/O. With DigitalOcean Monitoring, you gain access to additional metrics, including load average (1-, 5-, and 15-minute), memory usage, and disk usage.